MeikaFreckelton/mental-health-app/README.md

 # Mental Health App

 I've decided to create this application as a side project to help myself in managing my life and improving all different areas of my own health.
-I just want one place where i can organise my daily tasks, track my habits and my moods, keep a personal journal,
+I just want one place where i can organise my daily tasks, track my habits and my moods, keep a personal journal, track my workouts and set goals.